Hotel attack leaves at least 10 dead in Somalia

 Hassan Ali Khayre, Somalia's Prime Minister condemned "the brutal attack" in a statement Friday, and sent condolences to the relatives of the victims.

-Among the dead are two journalists, including renowned Somali-Canadian journalist Hodon Naleyeh, according to the National Union of Somali Journalists (NUSOJ).
+In her last tweet on Thursday, Naleyeh contemplated her country's beauty by sharing images from the island of Ilisi.

+Among the dead was another journalist, Sahal Omar.
+The 35-year-old worked for the Puntland-based Somali Broadcasting Corporation (SBC.)
+He was shot in the head as he was trying to take pictures of the Al Shabaab fighters inside the hotel, the National Union of Somali Journalists (NUSOJ) said in a statement Friday.

-"We mourn the senseless deaths of our two colleagues, Mohamed Sahal and Hodan Nalayeh, who were both murdered in a cowardly and senseless terrorist attack," Omar Faruk Osman, NUSOJ Secretary General, said in a statement.
+"We mourn the senseless deaths of our two colleagues, Mohamed Sahal and Hodan Nalayeh, who were both murdered in a cowardly and senseless terrorist attack," Omar Faruk Osman, NUSOJ Secretary General said.

 "The death of Hodan and Mohamed speaks of the continuing hazards that journalists face in Somalia," Osma added.
 "They were deeply committed to independent journalism and the principles of a free media."